Few incumbents face primary challenges on S. Carolina ballot

 3rd DISTRICT

-In the 3rd District, Democrats Hosea Cleveland and Mark D. Welch are competing to see who faces Republican U.S. Rep. Jeff Duncan in the district in the northwest corner of the state west of Greenville and north of Aiken.
+In the 3rd District, in the northwest corner of the state west of Greenville and north of Aiken, Democrats Hosea Cleveland and Mark D. Welch are competing to see who faces Republican U.S. Rep. Jeff Duncan.

-Welch includes his distinctive handlebar mustache in his campaign logo and promises to work with anyone from any political party who wants to make South Carolina better.
+Welch, who includes his distinctive handlebar mustache in his campaign logo, has promised to work with anyone from any political party who wants to make South Carolina better.

 5th DISTRICT

-In the 5th District, Democrat Moe Brown is touting his days working in the state Commerce Department under former Republican Gov. Nikki Haley as he takes on retired businessman Sidney A. Moore in the 5th District.
+In the 5th District, Democrat Moe Brown is touting his days working in the state Commerce Department under former Republican Gov. Nikki Haley as he takes on retired businessman Sidney A. Moore.

 The winner takes on Republican U.S. Rep. Ralph Norman, who is seeking a second full term in the sprawling district that includes the suburbs of Charlotte, North Carolina, northern sections of the Interstate 85 corridor and areas around Sumter.